 Design Criteria

 A number of major considerations and potential constraints were identified in the PLCU Habitat Enhancement Opportunities Analysis (KTOI 2018).
 Design criteria were developed based on these considerations to guide development of restoration treatment options to achieve the goals in the Perkins Lake Conservation Unit Wildlife Habitat and Conservation Management Plan (KTOI 2014).
 Design criteria are classified into Hydrology, Habitat, and Construction/ Engineering Feasibility categories.
-These design criteria guide the development of project designs, and will be updated and modified as necessary in coordination with the Tribe as the project progresses.
+These design criteria guide the development of project designs and will be updated and modified as necessary in coordination with the Tribe as the project progresses.

 Hydrology